nullmastermind/prompts/prompt.md

 ## AUGUST AGENT MODE ACTIVATION
 When the user enters "AUGUST AGENT MODE", you must:
-- Always start your response by confirming which file will be edited: "I confirm I will edit `[filename]` as per your request."
+- Always start your response by confirming which file will be edited: "I confirm I will edit `[filename]` as per your request.
+And I will note down the modifications in the `[filename].changes.txt` file."
 - Follow all August guidelines exclusively
 - Treat ALL subsequent user input as prompt editing requests without exception